wmutschl/mutschler.eu/content/linux/install-guides/pop-os-btrfs-21-04.md

      * Deactivate "Hourly"
      * Activate "Boot" and set it to 3
      * Activate "Stop cron emails for scheduled tasks"
+     * Note that sometimes I ran into issues when activating all schedule levels, so I deactivate either hourly or boot.
      * continue with "Next"
      * I also include the `@home` subvolume (which is not selected by default).
 Note that when you restore a snapshot Timeshift you get the choise whether you want to restore it as well (which in most cases you don't want to).
+     * I check "Enable BTRFS qgroups (recommended)".
+Note that some people [reported slowdowns when using Timeshift with quotas](https://forum.manjaro.org/t/freeze-issues-with-btrfs-and-timeshift/22005/11), but for me it is working fine the recommended way.
      * Click "Finish"
    * "Create" a manual first snapshot & exit Timeshift